 - In a small bowl, combine the cornstarch and 2 Tbsp water until smooth.
 Add to the pepper mixture and simmer for another few minutes or until the mixture is thickened slightly.
 It’s still going to be a little bit runny.
 The cornstarch is added to help suspend the pepper and garlic bits rather than have them sink to the bottom.

-- Let cool completely then store in the refrigerator.
+- Let cool completely then store in the refrigerator for up to 1 month.

 Source: She Simmers